Articles & News

 Felt Magazine (Australia)

-I am excited to have a 4 page feature in FELT Magazine.
-You will be able to find my feature starting on page 8.
-You can spot one of my lichen studies on the front cover!
-Looking forward to receiving my copy soon.
-Thank you for inviting me.
+I am delighted to have a 5 page feature in FELT Magazine.
+You will be able to find my Moss and Lichen inspired feature starting on page 8.
+Can you spot one of my lichen studies on the front cover?
+It was nice to be invited to contribute to this lovely magazine.

 Felt Magazine - is now available for Pre-Order from the Australian publisher.
 ArtWear Publications.